 Better Indoors has argued since the start of the pandemic that the COVID-19 coronavirus is transmitted via airborne routes.
 Click here to read our various letters to UK Prime Minister The Rt.
 Hon.
-Boris Johnson MP dated 27 March 2020, 27 April 2020, 12 August 2020 and 27 September 2020 affirming aerosol and surface transmission of the coronavirus, explaining the differences between the technologies, describing some of our customer success stories and offering our help and assistance.
+Boris Johnson MP dated 27 March 2020, 27 April 2020, 12 August 2020, 27 September 2020 and 21 November 2021 affirming aerosol and surface transmission of the coronavirus, explaining the differences between the technologies, describing some of our customer success stories and offering our help and assistance.
 Click here to read the text of a letter sent to Fraser Nelson, editor of The Spectator on 15 Oct 2020 criticising aspects of COVID-19 mitigation guidance and describing REME technology as the most effective solution for indoor spaces.

 Click here to read “It Is Time To Address Airborne Transmission of Covid-19” open letter from 239 scientist signatories to World Health Organisation published on 6 July 2020 affirming aerosol transmission of SARS-CoV-2 and asking WHO to address the issue in guidance in context if increasing global infections following relaxing of lockdowns around the world.